synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 determines that fraud did in fact happen, it will need to communicate this to the [Victim Chain](#victim-chain).

 ### Slash
-If an agent is found guilty of fraud, the punishment is to slash the bond posted on the [SYN Chain](#synapse-chain)
+If an agent is found guilty of fraud, the punishment is to slash the bond posted on the [Synapse Chain](#synapse-chain)

 ### Snap Root
 When a bonded agent submits a [snapshot](#state-snapshot) (i.e. a list of States) to the Inbox contract on the Synapse chain,